vsbuffalo/ssbf/README.md

-# zoid -- streaming sequence bloom filter for contaminant removal
+# streaming sequence bloom filter for contaminant removal

+Note: This was an experimental bloom filter sequence contaminant remover I made, mostly to play around with C and bloom filters.
+Feel free to hack and play around with; licensed under GPL.

 ## TODO